Novel Coronavirus (COVID-19)

 Many other services will continue to be provided by employees who are working remotely.
 Please note that some services and hours of operation may vary in order to accommodate changing circumstances.

 The Robertson Library closed for in-person services on March 17, 2020, until further notice.
-However, students, researchers, faculty, and staff still have access to the Library’s extensive online services.
+However, students, researchers, faculty, and staff still have access to the Library’s extensive online services, and will have access to a pick-up service during Stage Two.

 In line with physical distancing guidelines from the PEI Chief Public Health Office, we advise that people should avoid gatherings where a two-metre distance is not possible.
 To help mitigate the spread of COVID-19, UPEI has enhanced cleaning procedures and increased the frequency of cleaning in high-traffic areas.